SystemsApproach/private5g/ran.rst

 bounds of >>1sec and >10ms, respectively, and as we saw in Chapter 2, the real-time control loop is assumed to be <1ms.

-This raises the question of how specific functionality is distributed
-between the Non-RT RIC, Near-RT RIC, and DU.
-Starting with the second
-pair (i.e., the two inner loops), it is important to recognize that
-not all RRM functions can be centralized.
-After horizontal and
-vertical CUPS disaggregation, the RRM functions are split between CU-C
-and DU.
-For this reason, the SDN-based vertical disaggregation focuses
-on centralizing CU-C-side RRM functions in the Near-RT RIC.
-In addition to RRM control, this includes all the SON applications.
+This raises the question of how specific functionality is distributed between the Non-RT RIC, Near-RT RIC, and DU.
+Starting with the second pair (i.e., the two inner loops), it is the case that not all RRC functions can be centralized; some need to be implemented in the DU.
+The SDN-based disaggregation then focuses on those that can be centralizing, with the Near-RT RIC supporting the RRC applications and the SON applications mentioned in Section 4.3.

+..
+What's an example of an RRC function that needs to be distributed to the DU?

 Turning to the outer two control loops, the Near RT-RIC opens the possibility of introducing policy-based RAN control, whereby